 Wash the rice and then add at least 2 litres of water.

 Leave to soak in a fridge overnight.

 Drain the rice and then leave it to cool.

+Add the rice and the koji to the nylon bag.
 Place the tied nylon bag into a 3 gallon fermentation vessel.

 Cover with 3 litres of cooled, boiled water.